Autophoresis of a Janus particle near a planar wall: a lubrication limit: Slightly tilted Janus particle near a planar wall

 As indicated in (\ref{distinguished_limit_symmetric}), we consider the distinguished limit comparing $\phi$ to $\epsilon^{1/2}$.
 Because the boundary between the active cap and the inert face \eqref{ellipse_approx} appears as a linear combination of $\phi$ and $\psi$, it is natural to adopt the same scaling for $\psi$; we therefore introduce

 In the gap-scale problem, to leading order in $\epsilon$, the boundary between the inert and active regions is given by $R = \Phi + \Psi \cos\theta$.
 Although it is desirable to solve this problem for arbitrary $\Psi = O(1)$, we have found the general case analytically intractable.
 Nevertheless, progress can be made in the asymptotic limit $\Psi \ll 1$, or more precisely when $\Psi \ll \Phi$.
 In this limit, a domain perturbation approach may be employed, expanding the inert–active boundary about $R = \Phi$.
 Within this framework, the leading-order problem in $\Phi$ coincides with the solution obtained in Sec.~\ref{Axi_section}, and we focus on determining the $O(\Psi)$ correction.
+Since we restrict attention to $\phi \lesssim 20^\circ$, the condition $\psi \ll \phi$ suggests that the present approach is appropriate for tilt angles in the approximate range $0 \leq \psi \lesssim 10^\circ$, with improved accuracy as $\psi$ decreases.